Bhagya-06/DN4.0---Java-Fse/ecommercePlatformSearchFunction/README.md

 # 🛒 E-commerce Platform Search Function

-In this assignment, we have to implement and analyze **search functionality** for an e-commerce platform.
+In this exercise, we have to implement and analyze **search functionality** for an e-commerce platform.
 The focus is on comparing two search techniques **Linear Search** and **Binary Search** based on performance and applicability.